TamaMcGlinn/PacVim/ROADMAP.md

 # :q to quit

 Just to be consistent with vim, :q rather than q should be to quit.
+Currently this is only the case in the start screen.

+# 12gg doesn't work

+12gg should do the same as 12G, jump to that line

+# 3fg doesn't work

+fg followed by 3; works, but not 3fg

+# / search, n and N

+/ should take all characters following until <CR> and, as it is being typed, jump to the first match of those letters.
+After <CR>, n jumps to the next occurrence, and N to the previous.
+This could break levels that rely on not being able to jump somewhere, so I'm not sure it should be added.

 # better difficulty settings